bigai-nlco/langsuite/README.md

 Below is our priority list:

-- [ ] Support goto action (which will allow full high-level planning.
-Current version do not contain it because we find some bugs in the new implementation.)
 - [ ] Support interactive WebUI (currently WebUI can render the picture of scene, but do not support interactive actions)
 - [ ] Support Gymnasium API (will provide better support for BabyAI and more tasks)
 - [ ] Refactored Expert Agent for IQA, Rearrenage and BabyAI.